seriousm4x/UpSnap/README.md

 Although UpSnap has user authorisation, it is **not recommended to expose it to the open web** and make it accessible by everyone!

-**Reason**: The shutdown device command is basically a command piped to #sh (root if you run docker).
-If anyone gains unauthorized access and can abuse this api route in any way, the attacker has access to a (root) shell on your local network.
+**Reason**: The shutdown device command is basically a command piped to #sh (possibly as root user).
+If anyone gains unauthorized access and can abuse this API route in any way, the attacker has access to a (root) shell on your local network.

-**Recommended**: If you need access from outside your network, please use a vpn.
+**Recommended**: If you need access from outside your network, please use a VPN.
 Wireguard or OpenVPN is your way to go.

 ## 🌐 Help translating

 UpSnap is available in the following languages so far:

+- 🇸🇦 **Arabic (Saudi Arabia)** (ar-SA)
 - 🇧🇬 **Bulgarian (Bulgaria)** (bg-BG)
 - 🇨🇿 **Czech (Czech republic)** (cs-CZ)
 - 🇩🇪 **German (Germany)** (de-DE)